vignesh-seven/ball-shooter/README.md

-# Top Down Shooter Game
+# Ball Shooter Game

-A game (if I end up finishing it)
+A game where you are a ball shooting big balls with small balls.

-Fully made with HTML Canvas
+A HTML Canvas game.